James Marsh (chemist): Interrupter

 Marsh invented the earliest form of vibrating electrical interrupter in 1824.
 It consisted of a straight wire electrically connected and flexibly suspended at the top while the lower end extending into a shallow mercury filled trough which served as a second electrical contact.
 The lower end of the wire was also positioned between the poles of a powerful permanent horseshoe-shaped magnet.

 When electric current flowed through the wire, the magnetic field of the wire created a force with the field of the permanent magnet such that the wire would rotate out of the mercury trough and interrupt the electrical circuit.
 Without the magnetic force, the wire would then fall back due to the force of gravity into the mercury thereby restoring the connection and restarting the cycle of vibration.

-In 1833 Marsh was called as a chemist by the prosecution in a murder trial, wherein a certain John Bodle was accused of poisoning his grandfather with arsenic-laced coffee.
-Marsh performed the standard test by mixing a suspected sample with hydrogen sulfide and hydrochloric acid.
-While he was able to detect arsenic as yellow arsenic trisulfide, when it came to showing it to the jury it had deteriorated, allowing the suspect to be acquitted due to reasonable doubt.
-Annoyed by this, Marsh developed a much better test.
-He combined a sample containing arsenic with sulfuric acid and arsenic-free zinc, resulting in arsine gas.
-The gas was ignited, and it decomposed to pure metallic arsenic which, when passed to a cold surface, would appear as a silvery-black deposit.
-So sensitive was the test that it could detect as little as one-fiftieth of a milligram of arsenic.
-He first described this test in The Edinburgh Philosophical Journal in 1836.
+It and another invention (possibly the percussion tube) appear in the background of a c.1840 painted portrait of him now in the collection of the Royal Greenwich Heritage Trust.